 Tiny Crystals, Big Arguments

-A group led by David McKay at the Johnson Space Center, with co-workers elsewhere, made the startling claim in 1996 that there was evidence for fossil life in Martian meteorite ALH 84001 (see our first PSRD article: Life on Mars?).
+A group led by David McKay at the Johnson Space Center, with co-workers elsewhere, made the startling claim in 1996 that there was evidence for fossil life in Martian meteorite ALH 84001 [Data link from Meteoritical Database].
+See our first PSRD article: Life on Mars?
 The evidence they cited has taken quite a beating during the past decade as scientists enthusiastically tested each argument (that is, they tried to prove the hypothesis wrong).
 The one line of evidence still open is the presence of tiny crystals of compositionally-pure magnetite.
 A vociferous debate has been raging about their origin.
 On one side is the McKay group, with the magnetite studies spearheaded by Kathy Thomas-Keprta.
 On the other side is almost everyone else who has studied the rock (plus some who haven't!).

 Kathy Thomas-Keprta and her colleagues cite five reasons for concluding that at least a subset of the magnetite crystals in ALH 84001 formed inside microorganisms.
 These include their shapes (mostly prisms), sizes (4-100 nanometers), and their chemical purity (essentially pure iron oxides).
 Their arguments stem from the properties of magnetite grains produced by what biologists call magnetotactic bacteria on Earth.